addianto/botofculture-discord/README.md

 If you want to run the bot in background, please run it under `screen` or `tmux` session.
 Alternatively, you can also setup a `systemd` service that will run the bot as a service.
-An example of `systemd` configuration file is available in [`deploy/`](deploy/botofculture-discord.service) directory.
+A template of `systemd` configuration file is available in [`deploy/`](deploy/botofculture-discord.service) directory.

 ## Credits